ishandubbs/LearningtoSwimm/README.md

-Collaborators: Ishan Roy

-Made for beginner and advanced swimmers.
+Made for swimmers of all levels - beginner or advanced!